mpl-extensions/mpl-arrow/README.md

-# arrow
+# mpl-arrow
-Arrow plot for matplotlib
+A simpler way to draw nice arrows in matplotlib

 ## Installation
 `pip install mpl-arrow`